The School for Good and Evil (film)

 The School for Good and Evil is a 2022 American fantasy film directed by Paul Feig from a screenplay he co-wrote with David Magee, based on the 2013 novel of the same name by Soman Chainani.
 The film stars an ensemble cast led by Sophia Anne Caruso as Sophie and Sofia Wylie as Agatha, two best friends who are sent to the Schools for Good and Evil.
 After their fortunes are seemingly reversed, their friendship is put to the test.

 The film's development began in 2013, when the rights to the novel were acquired by Roth/Kirschenbaum Films and Jane Startz Productions, with Universal Pictures initially set to release the film.
 After the project languished in development hell, Netflix took over in 2017, and Feig was hired to direct three years later.
 Principal photography took place in Northern Ireland between January and July 2021.

 The School for Good and Evil was released on October 19, 2022, by Netflix.
 The film received generally negative reviews from critics, who criticized the narrative and storytelling, but praised its cast and visuals.
+It was Netflix's most-viewed film during the week of its release.

 Plot

-Twin brothers Rhian and Rafal founded the School for Good and Evil to groom fairy tale heroes (called "Evers") and villains (called "Nevers") respectively.
-Dissatisfied with evil's constant submission to good, Rafal attacks Rhian using blood magic.
-They both seem to fall off a cliff, but presumably Rafal dies.
+Twin brothers Rhian and Rafal founded the School for Good and Evil to train fairy tale heroes (called "Evers") and villains (called "Nevers") respectively.
+Dissatisfied with evil's constant submission to good, Rafal attacked Rhian using blood magic.
+They both seemingly fell off a cliff.

-Years later, in the village of Gavaldon, best friends Sophie and Agatha learn about the legendary school from the bookshop owner.
-While Agatha is skeptical, fairy tale-obsessed Sophie dreams of escaping ordinary life and becoming a princess.
+Years later, in a village called Gavaldon, best friends Sophie and Agatha learn about the legendary school from the local bookshop owner.
+While Agatha is skeptical, the fairy tale-obsessed Sophie dreams of escaping ordinary life and becoming a princess.
 Nights later, Sophie attempts to run away from Gavaldon in secret.
 When Agatha finds out and tries to intervene, a giant stymph snatches them both, flying them to the magical School for Good and Evil.
-To their dismay, however, Agatha is dropped at the School for Good while Sophie is delivered to the School for Evil.
+To their dismay, however, Agatha is dropped at the School for Good, while Sophie is delivered to the School for Evil.
 Agatha protests, wishing to return to Gavaldon, while Sophie insists she belongs in Good.

 Both girls seek out School Master Rhian and the magical Storian pen.
 He says he will only allow Sophie to switch schools if she can prove herself an Ever by attaining true love's kiss.
 She casts Prince Tedros, the son of King Arthur, as her true love and enlists Agatha's help.

-Agatha and Sophie struggle in their respective classes and are outcast by their peers.
+Agatha and Sophie struggle in their respective classes and are ostracized by their peers.
 Though Agatha is vocally critical of Good's superficiality, Ever Dean Clarissa Dovey argues her sense of empathy makes her the first true princess in a long time.
 Meanwhile, Rafal manifests as a wasp swarm and defends Sophie from another student's attack.
 Never Dean Leonora Lesso interprets this as Sophie's unique potential for winning a victory for Evil, something thought impossible for centuries.